-Now that you have the decided the email type, it is time to move forward to understand the email template from the design point-of-view.
+Now that you know the prerequisites, it is time to move forward to understand the email template from the design point of view.
 Email design is an important factor when it comes to emails.
-Combined with the email copy, the email design is the frontend of your email that will engage with your subscribers.
+Combined with the email copy, the email design is the front end of your email that will engage with your subscribers

 Any email design is based on 5 pillars.

-The two column layout as the name suggests has the email elements separated in two different columns.
-Generally, the email elements are placed in a zig-zag pattern as subscribers are known to scan in a ‘F’ pattern and zig-zag layout combined with ample whitespace can guide the subscriber’s eye path.
+The two-column layout as the name suggests has the email elements separated into two different columns.
+Generally,the email elements are placed in a zig-zag pattern as subscribers are known to scan in an ‘F’ pattern.
+So, the zig-zag layout combined with ample whitespace is supposed to efficiently guide the subscriber’s eye in the HTML mail template.

 - Fonts / Typography: While the email copy conveys the message of your email, how you present the message also plays a vital role.
 This is where typography as well as the formatting comes into picture.
 Different fonts trigger different emotions in our minds and so it is important to choose the correct font.

 While emails don’t have a wide support for custom web fonts, there are different ways to implement them.
 Check out an extensive infographic on Typography in emails >>

 - Colors: Just like typography, different colors also communicate different emotions.
 The background colors, CTA button color, colors on the hyperlinks as well as the images are the part of the brand guideline and define an email personality.

 - Images and Visual media: A picture speaks a thousand words.
 By balancing text and visuals in your email, you encourage more interaction from your subscribers, since the email message is not lost behind a wall of words.
 This is especially important for the online retail and ecommerce industry where a visual of the product enhances the description.